sphinx-doc/sphinx/Doc-26/extending/extending.rst

 Every failing :cfunc:`malloc` call must be turned into an exception --- the direct caller of :cfunc:`malloc` (or :cfunc:`realloc`) must call :cfunc:`PyErr_NoMemory` and return a failure indicator itself.
-All the object- creating functions (for example, :cfunc:`PyInt_FromLong`) already do this, so this note is only relevant to those who call :cfunc:`malloc` directly.
+All the object-creating functions (for example, :cfunc:`PyInt_FromLong`) already do this, so this note is only relevant to those who call :cfunc:`malloc` directly.

 Also note that, with the important exception of :cfunc:`PyArg_ParseTuple` and friends, functions that return an integer status usually return a positive value